Oral and Gut Bacteria Influence on Heart Disease

 Two Important Concepts Here:

-In 2014 Dr. Hazen stated, “In the future, we may consider the gut flora to be the largest endocrine organ in the body.
+In 2014, Dr. Hazen stated, “In the future, we may consider the gut flora to be the largest endocrine organ in the body.
 Gut flora, depending on the nutrients we consume, makes distinct biologically active substances that act somewhere in the body.”

 According to periodontist Dr. Hatice Hasturk of Harvard, “Periodontal disease increases the body’s burden of inflammation, which involves an outpouring of immune cells that attack irritants and microbial invaders — fosters healing over the short term.
 But chronic inflammation is a key contributor to many health problems, especially atherosclerosis.”

 Many people don’t spend enough time or care when brushing (the recommended duration is two minutes).
-Flossing sweeps away the sticky film between teeth which leads to plaque buildup.
+Flossing sweeps away the sticky film between teeth, which leads to plaque buildup.
 Twice-yearly cleanings by a dentist or hygienist are also advisable.”

 “Left untreated, gingivitis can turn into periodontal disease.
 The gums become loose around the root of the tooth, creating a gum pocket that gradually deepens.
 Eventually, the infection and inflammation can cause the tooth to loosen and possibly fall out.”

-And now, you can add taking Vitamin D to that list!
+And now, you can add taking vitamin D to that list!

 The Gut-Heart Axis: